dockstore/dockstore/_docs/getting-started-with-wdl.md

 Let us break it down piece by piece.

 You'll notice that there are two main sections of the file.
 First is a task section where we define the task level inputs and outputs of a given step, along with the runtime.
-Next there is a workflow section, where we define workflow level inputs and outputs, along with the calling of the task.
+Next, there is a workflow section where we define workflow level inputs and outputs, and the calling of the task.

 At the top of the task section we define two inputs: the input bam file and the amount of memory in GB to use to run the task.
 This looks very similar to variable declaration in most programming languages.